vanzonr/trillium-python/trillium-python.md

 ## Hands-on 2 (5 minutes)

-* From a CPU login node, copy the python code in /home/rzon/fashion.py to your own directoyr.
+* From a CPU login node, copy the python code in /home/rzon/fashion.py to your own directory.

 * Try to run it with `python fashion.py`; it should fail.